William Loch Cook

-William Loch Cook (December 6, 1869 – March 5, 1942) was a justice of the Tennessee Supreme Court from 1923 to 1942.
+William Loch Cook (December 6, 1869 – March 5, 1942) was an associate justice of the Tennessee Supreme Court from 1923 to 1942.

+Cook was born on December 6, 1869 in Bon Aqua, Hickman County, Tennessee, the son of William Cook and his wife Elizabeth Weems.
+He was raised in Montgomery County and received his early education in Montgomery and Dickson Counties.
+Cook studied in the law department of Vanderbilt University and then completed his legal training in the office of T. C. Morris in Charlotte, Tennessee.
+In 1892, he was admitted to the bar in Charlotte and began to practice law both there and in Nashville.

-Born in Montgomery County, Tennessee, Cook served in the Tennessee House of Representatives for Dickson County in 1897.
+Cook served in the Tennessee House of Representatives for Dickson County in the 50th General Assembly from 1897 to 1898.
 In 1908, he was elected to a seat on the Tennessee Ninth Judicial Circuit, where he remained until 1923, when Governor Austin Peay appointed Cook to a seat on the Tennessee Supreme Court vacated by the resignation of Justice D. L. Lansden.
+Cook died on March 5, 1942 in Charlotte and was interred at Collier Cemetery there.